walkingacorn/Studying-java/README.md

-I am trying to learn a new programming language and thought why not document my journey?
+I am trying to learn a new programming language and thought why not document my journey??